 Films of Jana Kříženecký [compilation] | Austro-Hungarian Empire, 1898-1911, 90′

 This programme will remain available until the end of September.
-This compilation of shorts introduces some of the earliest films made in the Czech lands, shot by Jan Kříženecký from 1898 to 1911.
+This compilation of shorts introduces some of the earliest films made in the Czech lands, shot by Jana Kříženecký from 1898 to 1911.
 The digitised original negatives and vintage prints allow us to see their diversity and material beauty.
 The compilation is presented with commentary by film restorer Jeanne Pommeau.
 The premiere screening was followed by a live discussion on ‘Presenting Early Cinema‘.
 The screening and discussion are organised by the Národní filmový archiv, Prague.

 The Lovers of an Old Criminal / Milenky starého kriminálníka | Czechoslovakia, Svatopluk Innemann, 1927, 109′

 A silent farce with two men who swap their identities to escape marriage.
 After the live stream, the film will remain available until the end of June.
 The screening is organised by the Národní filmový archiv, Prague.

 Frosina / Фросина [Frosina] | Yugoslavia, Voislav Nanovic, 1952, 79′